nodejs/node/COLLABORATOR_GUIDE.md

 ### Author ready pull requests

-A pull request that is still awaiting the minimum review time is considered `author-ready` as soon as the CI has been started, it has at least one approval, and it has no outstanding review comments.
-Please always make sure to add the appropriate `author-ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.
+A pull request that is still awaiting the minimum review time is considered _author ready_ as soon as the CI has been started, it has at least one approval, and it has no outstanding review comments.
+Please always make sure to add the `author ready` label to the PR in that case and remove it again as soon as that condition is not met anymore.

 ### Handling own pull requests

-If you as a Collaborator open a pull request, it is recommended to start a CI right after (see [testing and CI](#testing-and-ci) for further information on how to do that) and to post the link to it as well.
-Starting a new CI after each update is also recommended (due to e.g., a change request in a review or due to rebasing).
+When you open a pull request, it is recommended to start a CI right away (see [testing and CI](#testing-and-ci) for instructions) and to post the link to it in a comment in the pull request.
+Starting a new CI after each update is also recommended (for example, after an additional code change or after rebasing).

-As soon as the PR is ready to land, please go ahead and do so on your own.
-Landing your own pull requests distributes the work load for each Collaborator equally.
-If it is still awaiting the
-[minimum time to land](#waiting-for-approvals), please add the `author-ready` label to it so it is obvious that the PR can land as soon as the time ends.
+As soon as the PR is ready to land, please do so.
+Landing your own pull requests allows other Collaborators to focus on other pull requests.
+If your pull request is still awaiting the [minimum time to land](#waiting-for-approvals), add the `author ready` label so other Collaborators know it can land as soon as the time ends.

 ## Accepting Modifications

 All modifications to the Node.js code and documentation should be performed via GitHub pull requests, including modifications by Collaborators and TSC members.
 A pull request must be reviewed, and must also be tested with CI, before being landed into the codebase.
-There may be exception to the latter (the changed code can not be tested with a CI or similar).
+There may be exceptions to the latter (the changed code cannot be tested with a CI or similar).
 If that is the case, please leave a comment that explains why the PR does not require a CI run.

 ### Code Reviews